xiongjia/ps.uia/README.md

 $btn.GetCurrentPattern([Windows.Automation.InvokePattern]::Pattern).Invoke()
 ```

-You also can find the full sample in the "sample" folder.

 Installation
 ------------
-Option 1: copy the "Modules\ps.uia" to your Powershell modules folder
+Option 1: copy the "Modules\ps.uia" to your Powershell modules folder.

 Option 2: Add the "Mdodules" path to your $env:PSModulePath environment.